tobega/tailspin-v0/TailspinReference.md

 ### Templates
 A templates object consists of an optional _initial block_ and an optional sequence of [matchers](#matchers), each with a _block_.
-A matcher block can be just the word `void`, which indicates that nothing should happen for this case.
+A matcher block can be just the word `!VOID`, which indicates that nothing should happen for this case.

 A block is simply a series of _value chains_ that either dry up, with no value for the next stage;
 produce a value (or several) that gets emitted out of the template (by `!`); sends a value to a [sink](#sinks); or,